 Exfoliation is the process of removing dead surface skin cells and debris from the outermost layer of skin and pores.
 There are two ways to do this: manually with a physical scrub or chemically with skincare acids.

 Physical scrubs typically contain ingredients like salt or sugar that help slough off the dead surface skin cells.
 You can apply them on wet skin and rinse for an instantly smoother complexion.
 This process can be irritating, though, so it’s best to only exfoliate this way two to three times a week.
+This particular type of exfoliation doesn’t suit all skin types either, so we recommend checking in with a board-certified dermatologist to determine which method is best for you.
 One of our favorite physical scrubs is the Lancôme Exfoliating Rose Sugar Scrub because it warms the skin on contact for a relaxing spa-like experience.

-If you’re looking for a product with BHAs, try the Vichy Normaderm Phytoaction Daily Deep Cleansing Gel.
-As for AHAs, our favorite product of the moment is the CeraVe Skin Renewing Nightly Exfoliating Treatment.
+If you’re looking for a product with BHAs, try the Vichy Normaderm BHA Exfoliating Serum.
+As for AHAs, one of our favorite products is the CeraVe Skin Renewing Nightly Exfoliating Treatment.